observerkei/aimi/README.md

-4. Visit this link to get your OpenAI access_token:
+> How to get your OpenAI access token:

 (For development communication only)